 - 1. Covering a Part D drug for you that is not on our Drug List.
-If we agree to cover a drug not on the Drug List, you will need to pay the cost-sharing amount that applies to all of our drugs.
+If we agree to cover a drug not on the Drug List, you will need to pay the cost-sharing amount that applies to [insert as appropriate: all of our drugs OR drugs in [insert exceptions tier] OR drugs in [insert exceptions tier] for brand name drugs or [insert exceptions tier] for generic drugs].
 You cannot ask for an exception to the cost-sharing amount we require you to pay for the drug. - 2.
 Removing a restriction for a covered drug.
 Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our Drug List.
+[Plans with a formulary structure (e.g., no tiers) that does not allow for tiering exceptions: omit this bullet] If we agree to make an exception and waive a restriction for you, you can ask for an exception to the copayment or coinsurance amount we require you to pay for the drug.

-Section 6.3 Important things to know about asking for exceptions
+Section 7.3 Important things to know about asking for exceptions